European Business Aviation Association: Annual event: EBACE

 Every year, the EBAA, together with its U.S. counterpart, the National Business Aviation Association, hosts the European Business Aviation Convention & Exhibition (EBACE).
 The trade show is the biggest annual event for the European business aviation community.
 The 2018 edition was held from Tuesday 29 May to Thursday 31 May at Geneva's Palexpo and brought together thousands of business leaders, government officials, manufacturers, flight department personnel, and others.
 In 2017 there were more than 12,000 visitors and 450 exhibitors and 60 aircraft were shown on the tarmac next to the convention center.
 Each year, education sessions are held with topics ranging from safety to advancing careers.
 EBACE also provides learning and networking opportunities for young professionals interested in business aviation.

-At EBACE 2023, about hundred protestors from Greenpeace, Stay Grounded, Extinction Rebellion and Scientist Rebellion chained themselves to airplanes to protest carbon emissions of private jets.
+At EBACE 2023, roughly one hundred protestors from Greenpeace, Stay Grounded, Extinction Rebellion and Scientist Rebellion chained themselves to airplanes to protest carbon emissions of private jets.